PascalCoinDev/PascalCoin/README.md

 - TODO: Explore possible modification to sinoidial effect on blocks time (No PIP)
 - TODO: PIP - 0010
 - TODO: Add new network operations
+- New Safebox Snapshoting
+  - This allow quickly rollback/commit directly to Safebox instead of create a separate Safebox on memory (read from disk... use more ram...)
+  - Is usefull when detecting posible orphan blocks in order to check which chain is the highest chain without duplicating a safebox to compare
 - New Node network operations
   - Get pending operations (code $0030)
     - Implementation of the PIP-0013 (not exactly but with similar features)